Editor’s Note: This is an updated and revised edition for 2018.

 You can also vote for Backdoor Survival daily at Top Prepper Websites!

 Brew Rite Coffee Filter – 700 ct.: Coffee filters are cheap.
-Try Costco or the Dollar Store – or Amazon, of course.
+Try Costco or the Dollar Store.

 Paracord Planet Mil-Spec Commercial Grade 550lb Type III Nylon Paracord: An ideal all-around utility cord in the field, paracord is tough and long lasting.
 It is made from 550-pound test nylon and features a seven-strand core for maximum strength.
 Also, it is manufactured in the United States.
 Note that some colors may be more expensive than others.
 Need ideas?
 See 44 Really Cool Uses of Paracord for Survival.